NikyAviator/TrainMasters/README.md

 1. Create: App.jsx and write:
    See App.jsx!
+2. Create a folder called src, inside there create another folder called: components
-2. Create the files (if needed in your project) in the src folder: Header.jsx, Footer.jsx, StartPage.jsx
+3. Create the files (if needed in your project) in the components folder: Header.jsx, Footer.jsx, StartPage.jsx

 # Adding bootstrap: